 After a lot of experimenting and mental math conversions in a new country, I’ve concluded that weight is the best universal baking language (how heavy is 3 cups of flour?
 I’ve converted it for you here!).
-This recipe yields a crust that’s somewhere between crispy and flaky.

 Love from Mom